-Our evaluations are in two categories: software plagiarism case and different program case.
+Our evaluations consist of three case studies: software plagiarism case, different program case and partial plagiarism case.
 The evaluation is performed on a Linux machine with Intel Centrino duo 1.83GHz CPU and 2 GB RAM.

 A. Case Study I: Same Programs